 The purpose of the children’s music program at St. Mark’s is to provide an opportunity for children to learn the value and joy of singing, not only in worship, but for everyday life.
 Through rehearsals designed with fellowship, games, and singing, young children can develop musical skills which will enhance their social, memory, and motor development.
 More importantly, ongoing participation in the music program will effectively complement religious education by instructing children on the elements of the liturgy and the stories of our faith as they are told through song.

-The “Choristers”, for children in Kindergarten through second grade, rehearses on Wednesdays, from 4:15 to 5:00 pm in the choir room, which is located down the hall from the narthex stairway.
-The Choristers sing a simple anthem in worship once a month.
+The “Choristers”, for children in Kindergarten through fifth grade, rehearses on Wednesdays in the choir room, which is located down the hall from the narthex stairway.
+K-1st grade Choristers rehearse 4:00 p.m. – 4:40 p.m. and 2nd – 5th Choristers rehearse 4:45 p.m. – 5:30 p.m.
+Both choirs sing in worship once a month, during the 9:15 a.m.
+Rite II liturgy.
 Rehearsals focus on learning to sing as a group, becoming aware of the body in singing, simple rhythms and basic music fundamentals.
 Marsha Webster directs this choir as well.

-Parent involvement in St. Mark’s music program is essential to the program’s effectiveness and success.
-Volunteers are needed to assist with bathroom breaks and general order during the rehearsal, especially for the K – 2nd grade group.
-A sign-up sheet is available on rehearsal days, or a parent may contact Marsha Webster to volunteer.
+Adult involvement in St. Mark’s music program is essential to the program’s effectiveness and success.
+Volunteers are needed to assist with bathroom breaks and general order during the Wednesday rehearsals, and volunteer pianists are needed to accompany both choirs, especially when they sing on Sunday.
+A sign-up sheet is available outside the Choir Room on the lower level.
+Please contact Marsha Webster for more information and to volunteer.

 The members of this ensemble provide the majority of choral music sung for services in the parish.
-Beginning with an annual retreat in mid-September, this group keeps a very busy schedule of singing almost every Sunday of the academic year, as well as additional services such as Lessons & Carols, Christmas Eve, Holy Week, and various Evensongs.
+Beginning with kick-off Sunday, September 11 this year, the Adult Choir leads the Sunday 10:30 Rite II service, as well as additional services such as Lessons & Carols, Christmas Eve, Holy Week, and various Evensongs.
 There is an emphasis on a cappella singing, in addition to anthems accompanied by a variety of instrumental ensembles, as well as organ.
 As with any of the choral groups, new members to the Adult Choir are always welcomed.
-From time to time the group sponsors various social events in the parish for fundraising purposes, and has so far commissioned two works: a new hymn tune by Richard Webster of Boston and an anthem by Malcolm Archer, formerly of St. Paul’s Cathedral, London.
-Rehearsals are held on Thursday evenings from 8:00 to 9:30pm, as well as Sunday mornings an hour before the service.